Dental Provider FAQ

 Friday: 6:30 a.m. – 4:30 p.m.
 CST

-Our insured members always have a choice in selecting their own network provider.
+Our insured members always have a choice in selecting a dental provider.

-However, choosing a network provider in the Ameritas dental network where available may result in the member receiving reduced out-of-pocket costs.
-Some plans offer higher benefit percentages, increased maximums, and reduced deductibles or copayments when treatment is performed by a network provider.
+However, choosing a network provider in the Ameritas Dental Network, where available, may help the member save on out-of-pocket expenses.
+Some plans offer higher benefit percentages, increased maximums, and/or reduced deductibles or copayments when treatment is performed by a network provider.

 Therefore, we recommend that you and your patient contact us if you are unsure about how the choice of a network provider may impact benefits.
 For a description of the member’s plan, verify his or her benefit information: